appsody/tekton-example/README.md

 Notice that the image url must match the definition of the Docker image resource that you created for the pipeline.
 The `containerPort` must be set to the port number on which the server inside the Appsody stack is configured to listen.

-One way to obtain a manifest file that has all the matching settings is to run the `appsody deploy` command, as described in [the Appsody documentation](https://appsody.dev/docs).
+One way to obtain a manifest file that has all the matching settings is to run the `appsody deploy --generate-only` command, as described in [the Appsody documentation](https://appsody.dev/docs).

-It must be noted, however, that the pipeline can work with any deployment manifest - not limited to Knative Serving services.
-Its current implementation applies whatever deployment manifest is contained in `appsody-service.yaml`.
+As we mentioned, however, the pipeline can work with any deployment manifest - not limited to Knative Serving services.
+Its current implementation applies whatever deployment manifest is contained in `app-deploy.yaml`.

 The file name can be modified by simply changing the relevant line in `appsody-build-pipeline.yaml`, as pointed out here:
 ```
       params:
       - name: appsody-deploy-file-name
-        value: appsody-service.yaml
+        value: app-deploy.yaml
 ```
 Also, if you wanted to retrieve a deployment manifest from a different repository, rather than assuming its presence in the application code repository, you could modify this section of `appsody-build-task.yaml`:
 ```